AaronJohnston/llm-sbi/exploration/exploration-log.md

 - I found several useful papers about prompt injection.
 It looks like there have been papers covering most of the ideas I had for prompt injection detection published in the last couple months – which is incredibly validating that I’m on the right track.
 - **Next Step**: I’ve identified 2 techniques I’m most interested in from [this paper](https://arxiv.org/pdf/2310.12815.pdf).
 Try implementing them on this dataset and see if I get ideas for improving upon them while implementing.
   - How does the paper back up its claim that the techniques are effective?
 What dataset do they test on?
+- Thought: these datasets are incredibly useful for the manual prompt engineering case.
+They do not attempt to tackle the automatic adversarial prompt generation case describes by reference paper 1.
+That could be a useful step to explore next.